-FIG. 3.2 - Illustration of forcing integration methods. (top) "Traditional" formulation: the forcing is defined at the same time as the variable to which it is applied (integer value of the time step index) and it is applied over a $2\Delta t$ period. (bottom) modified formulation: the forcing is defined in the middle of the time (integer and a half value of the time step index) and the mean of two successive forcing values (n-1/2, n+1/2). is applied over a $2\Delta t$ period.
+FIG. 3.2: Illustration of forcing integration methods. (top) "Traditional" formulation: the forcing is defined at the same time as the variable to which it is applied (integer value of the time step index) and it is applied over a $2\Delta t$ period. (bottom) modified formulation: the forcing is defined in the middle of the time (integer and a half value of the time step index) and the mean of two successive forcing values (n-1/2, n+1/2). is applied over a $2\Delta t$ period.

-order scheme.
-Indeed, (3.9) used in combination with a careful treatment of static instability (§10.2.2) and of the TKE physics (§10.1.4), the two other main sources of time step divergence, allows a reduction by two orders of magnitude of the Asselin filter parameter.
+the classical LF-RA scheme, the modified formulation becomes conservative [?].
+Second, the LF-RA becomes a truly quasi-second order scheme.
+Indeed, (3.9) used in combination with a careful treatment of static instability ( $\S 10.2.2$ ) and of the TKE physics ( $\S 10.1.4$ ), the two other main sources of time step divergence, allows a reduction by two orders of magnitude of the Asselin filter parameter.